 Prior to CargoSphere, Neil served in various areas of increasing responsibility in the international logistics division of the Pepsi Cola Company and has over 20 years of international supply chain experience.
 During his college years, Neil spent a Semester at Sea and furthered his international studies at the University of Florence, Italy before completing his undergraduate degree at the University of Pittsburgh.

-Dr. Jonathan Beard is an Executive Director and Head of Transportation and Logistics in Asia for Arcadis - the world's leading provider of design and consultancy for natural and built assets.
+Dr Jonathan Beard is an Executive Director of Arcadis and Asia Head of Business Advisory and Transportation.
 He also co-chairs the Company's "Belt Road Alliance" for Infrastructure Advisory Services.

 Hicham Belmaachi is the Dp World Chief Operating officer of the Special economic Zone Khorgos in Kazakhstan – a 600 hectare integrated transport, logistics and industrial hub linking the Far East, CIS countries and Europe.